-The riotous movement of the ancient is world brought to life by the French classical artist Nicholas Poussin in this major exhibition exploring a little known side to the famous artist: his love of dance.
+The riotous movement of the ancient is world brought to life by the French classical artist Nicolas Poussin in this major exhibition exploring a little known side to the famous artist: his love of dance.

 Poussin was not known for accessible painting.
 His work was considered highbrow, difficult and often cold.
 The National Gallery wants to change this perception, presenting this previously unanalysed area of his work in the warm and accessible context it deserves.